Why should you have a Savings Account?

 Fixed-rate bonds can offer interest of more than 4%, but the set period of time to lock money in can range from between one and five years.
 These accounts do not permit access to your funds until the agreement lapses.
 Interest is paid annually on these accounts, or more typically in one sum when the investment matures.
 Use our services to compare a range of fixed rate bonds that includes:

-What to be aware of when using a Savings Account for 2013
+What to be aware of when choosing a Savings Account

 When choosing savings accounts, introductory bonuses can be attractive.
 Some accounts advertise their headline interest rate of e.g. 3% AER, however this is only payable if you stick to the terms of the account and after the bonus period the rate will probably drop.
 This favourable introductory rate helps boost the “best buy” rating for the account, but the drop in interest rate after the first year means that savers should be prepared to shop around.